December train strikes: Everything you need to know

 What is I need to reach an airport?

 London Heathrow remains accessible at all times on the Elizabeth Line and the Tube.
-Even during the Heathrow Express strike on 7 December, there will be a reduced service between 7am and 7pm.
+Even during the Heathrow Express strike on 7 December, there is a reduced service between 7am and 7pm.

-Passengers using London Gatwick are impacted twice: once on Sunday 3 December, when Thameslink train drivers will walk out, and Wednesday 6 December when it’s the turn of Aslef members working for Gatwick Express and Southern.
-But for main line passengers between London, Gatwick and Brighton, there will still be a fair number of trains running.
-They may be very crowded, especially in the mornings.
-No Gatwick Express trains will run at all.
+Passengers using London Gatwick were impacted twice: once on Sunday 3 December, when Thameslink train drivers walked out, and Wednesday 6 December when it was the turn of Aslef members working for Gatwick Express and Southern.
+But for main line passengers between London, Gatwick and Brighton, a fair number of trains were running. – though very crowded, especially in the mornings No Gatwick Express trains will run at all during the entire 1-9 December spell.

-London Stansted has an hourly skeleton service on Tuesday 5 December, with “service alterations” on all the other days of the overtime ban.
+London Stansted had an hourly skeleton service on Tuesday 5 December, with “service alterations” on all the other days of the overtime ban.

 Birmingham airport was inaccessible by rail, except for Transport for Wales from Birmingham New Street, on Saturday 2 December.

-Manchester airport was inaccessible by rail, except for Transport for Wales from Manchester Piccadilly, Chester and North Wales, on Sunday 3 December.
+Manchester airport will be inaccessible by rail, except for an hourly link on Transport for Wales to and from central Manchester, Chester and North Wales, on Friday 8 December.

 Will Eurostar be affected?